audition INformation

 Audition Details

-If unable to attend a live audition, submit a video via Casting Manager by Wednesday, October 11th at 9:00pm.
-For video submissions, please state your name and the song you are singing.
-YouTube links and non-secured Google Drive links are the easiest.
+VIDEO AUDITIONS: If unable to attend the in-person auditions, submit a video audition through CASTING MANAGER or HERE (if you don’t have Casting Manager) by Wednesday, October 15th at 9:00 pm.
+Please state your name at the beginning of your video.
+Public YouTube links and non-secured Google Drive links are the easiest.

 Character Descriptions